-Ashima, a young girl in Asia, received help much as Kanal did.19 Her help, however, came in the form of tutoring, moral lessons, food and school supplies through GFA World’s Bridge of Hope Program.
+Ashima, a young girl in Asia, received help much as Kanal did.19 Her help, however, came in the form of tutoring, moral lessons, food and school supplies through GFA World’s Child Sponsorship Program.

-“Before coming to the Bridge of Hope,” Ashima said, “I was not able to study seriously because of the problem and inconvenience at home, and the financial problem that we are going through.”
+“Before coming to the Child Sponsorship Program,” Ashima said, “I was not able to study seriously because of the problem and inconvenience at home, and the financial problem that we are going through.”

 Ashima’s problematic home life and lack of guidance led her to skip school and waste her educational opportunities.
 Sadly, Ashima’s instructor scolded and punished her instead of teaching her the values she needed to succeed.

-But then through Bridge of Hope, Ashima received the guidance she needed to develop positive character traits and values, which enabled her to excel in her studies—and in life.
+But then through the Child Sponsorship Program, Ashima received the guidance she needed to develop positive character traits and values, which enabled her to excel in her studies—and in life.
 Less than a year later, Ashima’s story was quite different.

 “My future ambition is that I want to become a medical doctor,” she shared.
 “Especially I want to serve the poor from our society because … once we were very poor, and because we were poor, we were not able to buy so many things.
 It affected us very badly.
-And now, because Bridge of Hope is here, this is helping poor and the needy people like us.
+And now, because the Child Sponsorship Program is here, this is helping poor and the needy people like us.
 I also want to help and serve all the poor children and poor people who are suffering.”